salesforce/digital-lending-sample-data/README.md

 Creates decision tables used for pricing.
 </details>

-3. Update Lookup Table's Component Type
+3. Modify Price Adjustment Matrices using below steps
 <details>
-<summary>Steps</summary>
+<summary>Steps to modify Price Adjustment Matrices</summary>

-1. Go to Setup > Pricing Recipes > NGPDefaultRecipe > Click Modify
+1. Go to Setup > Pricing Recipes > NGPDefaultRecipe > Select Price Adjustment Matrix tab > Click Modify

 2. Update CreditScoreBasedAdjustment's Variable Mapping to TierValue__c for AdjustmentValue and TierType__c for AdjustmentType

+3. Select CreditScoreBasedAdjustment by clicking on the + button

+4. Click Save

+5. Click Modify

-3. Update ProductListRateDT's Pricing Component Type to List Price and update the Variable Mapping to List Rate for UnitPrice
+6. Update ProductListRateDT's Pricing Component Type to List Price and update the Variable Mapping to List Rate for UnitPrice

+7. Select ProductListRateDT by clicking on the + button

+8. Click Save

+9. Click Modify

-4. Update TermBasedAdjustmentDT's Variable Mapping to TierValue__c for AdjustmentValue and TierType__c for AdjustmentType
+10. Update TermBasedAdjustmentDT's Variable Mapping to TierValue__c for AdjustmentValue and TierType__c for AdjustmentType

-5. Select CreditScoreBasedAdjustment, ProductListRateDT and TermBasedAdjustmentDT by clicking on the + button
+11. Select TermBasedAdjustmentDT by clicking on the + button

-6. Save
+12. Click Save
 </details>

 4. Run `sf project deploy start --metadata-dir metadata/PricingExpressionSet -o YourOrgAlias`